-Oh, friend, you should know this gluten free thick hot chocolate is also the perfect edible gift, I mean look at the photo below!
+Oh, friend, you should know this creamy thick hot chocolate is also the perfect edible gift, I mean look at the photo below!
 So cute.

 Now you're thinking 'Where the heck can I find those tubes?' - you know the answer, Amazon !
 Or just buy cute little bottles (like these) !
 If you don't want to buy stuff, use some ordinary jars...they'll be perfect as well (just increase amount of ingredients).

-VERY IMPORTANT**: if you gift this to a celiac friend, be sure you don't touch any ingredient with gluten (like all purpose flour) or you will contaminate food.
+VERY IMPORTANT: if you give this to a celiac friend, make sure you don't touch any ingredient with gluten (like all purpose flour) or you will contaminate food.

 If you make this recipe, please be sure to give it a rating and leave a comment!
 It would make me so happy! 🙂

 Remember: if you try one of my recipes, tag me on Instagram or DM me the photos!